Dreaming381/Latios-Framework/README.md

 ## Modules

-The Latios Framework contains multiple modules, each of which contain public API for your own use.
+The Latios Framework contains multiple **modules**, each of which contain public API for your own use.
+Additionally, each module may contain **addons**.
+Addons are community contributed features, and consequently may have different design philosophies or support guarantees as other features.
+With that said, some addon authors are very active and offer support and reliability that surpasses native features.

 ### Core